ClintH/minirepl/README.md

 r.input(string); // Sends some input to the REPL, as if the user typed it and hit enter
 ```

+If you intend on removing an element associated with a REPL, call `reset()` on it to avoid hanging event handlers.

 # Interaction

-User clicks on the box to create a prompt.
+User clicks on the REPL to create a prompt.
 They can type and hit ENTER, and whatever they have typed is evaluated.
 Reponses or errors are appended.
 Hitting ESC will clear the currently typed line.
 Clicking away from the REPL will remove the prompt if it's empty.

 A little button will appear in the top-left of the REPL to reset it back to its original contents.
 This can be withheld by setting `showMenu` to FALSE in the constructor: